functional-architecture/functional-architecture.github.io/events/funarch-2023/index.md

 architectural concepts that are relatively self-contained, but whose entirety cannot be represented as a language-level abstraction.
 I present four concrete examples embodying this idea: the Witness, the State Machine, the Parallel Lists, and the Registry.
-Each pat- tern is implemented in Rust to demonstrate how careful use of a sophisticated type system can better model each domain construct and thereby catch user mistakes at compile-time.
+Each pattern is implemented in Rust to demonstrate how careful use of a sophisticated type system can better model each domain construct and thereby catch user mistakes at compile-time.